Supermagnum/SuperKoch/README.md

 PS:  Look in :
 https://github.com/Supermagnum/SuperKoch/tree/master/tabnine-log

-I have made a attempt here, with help of TABNINES AI: https://github.com/Supermagnum/morserino32-trainer
+I have made a attempt here, with help of TABNINES AI,- because I have a neurological condition that makes it impossible for me to understand programming. https://github.com/Supermagnum/morserino32-trainer

 It needs testing and cleaning.